nasa/fmdtools/docs/Glossary.rst

 		A specific task to be performed by an :term:`agent` used to represent human/autonomous operations.
 May be specified by extending the :class:`fmdtools.define.block.Action` class and added to a :class:`fmdtools.define.block.FxnBlock` as a part of an Action Sequence Graph :class:`fmdtools.define.block.ASG`

 	Rate
-		The expected occurence (frequency) of a given :term:`mode`, which may be specified in a number of ways using :meth:`fmdtools.define.mode.Mode.faultmodes`.
+		The expected occurence (frequency) of a given :term:`mode`, which may be specified in a number of ways using :meth:`fmdtools.define.role.mode.Mode.faultmodes`.

 	Cost
 		A metric used to define severity of a scenario.
 While cost is defined in a monetary sense, it should often be defined holistically to account for indirect costs and externalities (e.g., safety, disruption, etc).
 One of the default outputs from :meth:`fmdtools.define.block.Simulable.find_classification` for models or blocks.